General Truthfulness Characterizations Via Convex Analysis: Introduction

-One special case of our model is mechanism design with a single agent \footnote{Despite this restriction to a single agent, our characterization actually applies to mechanisms with any number of agents because notions of truthfulness such as dominant strategies and Bayes-Nash are phrased in terms of holding the behavior of other agents constant.
-Thus focus on the signle agent case is standard.
-See~\cite{chung2002ex-post,archer2008truthful} for additional discussion.}, where the designer wishes to select an outcome based on the agent's type.
-In this setting, $\scorevar(t')$ can be thought of as the allocation and payment given a report of $t'$, which combine to determine the utility of the agent as a function of his type.
-In this context, $\AS{t,t}$ is the consumer surplus function (or indirect utility function), and Myerson's well-known characterization~\shortcite{myerson1981optimal} states that, in single-parameter settings, a mechanism is truthful if and only if the consumer surplus function is convex and its derivative (or subgradient at points where it is not differentiable) is the allocation rule.
-More generally, this remains true in higher dimensions (see~\cite{archer2008truthful}).
-Note that here the restriction that $\scorevar(t')$ be affine is without loss of generality, because we view types as functions and function application is a linear operation.
+One special case of our model is mechanism design with a single agent, where the designer wishes to select an outcome based on the agent's type.
+In this setting, $\AS{t',\cdot}$ can be thought of as the allocation and payment given a report of $t'$, which combine to determine the utility of the agent as a function of his type.
+In this context, $\AS{t,t}$ is the consumer surplus function (or indirect utility function), and Myerson's well-known characterization~\shortcite{myerson1981optimal} states that, in single-parameter settings, a mechanism is truthful if and only if the consumer surplus function is convex and its derivative (or subgradient at points of non-differentiability) is the allocation rule.
+More generally, this remains true in higher dimensions (see~\cite{rochet1985taxation}).
+Note that here the restriction that $\AS{t',\cdot}$ be affine is without loss of generality, because we view types as functions and function application is a linear operation.
 (See Section~\ref{chap:general-modelmechanism-design} for more details.)

 Another special case is a scoring rule, also called a \emph{proper loss} in the machine learning literature, where an agent is asked to predict the distribution of a random variable and given a score based on the observed realization of that variable.
-In this setting, types are distributions over outcomes, and $\AS{t',t}$ is the agent's expected score for a report that the distribution is $t'$ when he believes the distribution is $t$.
+In this setting, types are distributions over outcomes, and $\AS{t',t}$ is the agent's subjective expected score for a report that the distribution is $t'$ when he believes the distribution is $t$.
 As an expectation, this score is linear in the agent's type.
 Gneiting and Raftery~\shortcite{gneiting2007strictly} unified and generalized existing results in the scoring rules literature by characterizing proper scoring rules in terms of convex functions and their subgradients.